 - Renaming a crosstab formula

-To rename a crosstab formula, right-click the crosstab formula and select Rename from the shortcut menu.
-Type a new name in the Enter Crosstab Formula Name dialog and select OK to confirm the change.
+Right-click the crosstab formula and select Rename from the shortcut menu.
+Type a new name in the Enter Crosstab Formula Name dialog box and select OK to confirm the change.